w3ctag/eme/EME Opinion.md

 Speaking to both of these areas, the way in which the CDM currently provides a potentially-permanent cryptographic identifier to identify the client or user is troubling.
 It can serve as an unspoofable user-agent string, with all of the attendant risks, and is a glaring privacy hole.
 Again, if nothing else, this kind of power should not be given to arbitrary coffee-shop attackers, and thus should be limited to secure origins.

+Another attack we are concerned about is the possibility of proprietary/encrypted license formats to decieve the user.
+The user agent should be able to read license the response and present that information to the user.

+Finally, we are concerned that encrypted media achieve the same level of accessibility as other media.
+This is partially a quality-of-implementation concern, but there may be ways the spec could normatively encourage it.
+Specific examples include ensuring the correct interaction with high-contrast mode and captioning systems.

 ## Platform Segmentation

 We are concerned about segmentation of the platform between different user agents, content providers, and and authors.
 No existing web API relies upon those using it or implementing it to negotiate business deals, and we would prefer that EME is no different.
 To meet the normal bar for a web platform API: